3 Roof-Raking Tips for Quicker and Easier Roof Snow Removal

 3 tips to make roof snow removal easier:

 1. Get the right roof rake, first of all.
 The blade of the roof rake (meaning the part that comes into contact with your roof) should be made of plastic.
 The handle itself almost certainly will be made of metal and should have a slight bend in it as it nears the head of the rake.
+(Here’s an excellent roof rake, and here’s an excellent roof rake set.)
 If you opt to purchase a roof rake with a metal head on it, that’s OK, but make sure it has little rollers or wheels on the blade; these serve to elevate the blade and prevent it from coming into contact with your roof and scraping your shingles.

 2. Don’t try to remove all the snow in one or two pulls of the roof rake.
 It’s too difficult.
 You’ll either give up before the snow is cleared, or you’ll make a mistake and damage your roof.
 Instead, remove the snow in layers, a few inches at a time.

-The quickest way to remove snow from your roof is to take the time to pick out the right roof rake and to use a slow-and-steady raking technique.
+The quickest way to remove snow from your roof is to take the time to get the right roof rake and to use a slow-and-steady raking technique.